 Simone LeAmon, Curator of Contemporary Design and Architecture at the NGV, and the gallery's curatorial team didn’t set the themes to begin with, instead they started with a list of chairs that Simone describes as "no brainers".
 This included the Rose chair by Edra that has become an icon of post-modernism.
 "There is nothing that makes sense", remarks Simone. "it’s a parody, a provocation. it says 'let’s make a chair that’s a big flower'" It also demonstrates that the role of a chair is more than just for function, it also provides a way to express an idea.
 In this case it heralded a whole movement against the strictness of modernism.

 Sometimes it's the unexpected pieces that draw on history.
-Curiously it is the Martino Gamper Post Mundus chair that beautifully connects us with its marker – Thonet – and the first truly mass produced Chair 16 made in the late 1800s, and now one of the world's most recognisable café chairs.
+Curiously it is the Martino Gamper Post Mundus chair that beautifully connects us with its maker – Thonet – and the first truly mass produced Chair 16 made in the late 1800s, and now one of the world's most recognisable café chairs.
 By reworking the structure, Martino Gamper has taken three backs and used them to create legs and a new typology.

 "The Post Mundus chair is a deliberate approach to upscale value in something i love the fact Martino Gamper has taken the icon chair and hacked it and made it his own using design as a communicator", enthuses Simone. "it’s the perfect chair in the gallery because if allows you to talk about so many things."